cosmos/interchain-security/docs/docs/features/proposals.md

 Proposal type used to mutate the set of denoms accepted by the provider as rewards.

 :::tip
-`ChangeRewardDenomProposal` will only be accepted on the provider chain if at least one of the `denomsToAdd` or `denomsToRemove` fields is populated with at least one denom.
+A `ChangeRewardDenomProposal` will only be accepted on the provider chain if at least one of the `denomsToAdd` or `denomsToRemove` fields is populated with at least one denom.
 Also, a denom cannot be repeated in both sets.
 :::

 Minimal example: